 The results › Testing boots is as much art as science, given the fit issues.
 But a good test team invariably comes to consensus on which boots just shouldn’t make the cut and which are worthy of review.
 That’s what you see on these pages.
 Only the best, tester-certified.

-We're still finalizing 2013 boot reviews, but, for now, check out our 2012 Boot Finder to find the perfect boot for you by narrowing down flex, width, and skill level.
+Check out our 2013 Boot Finder to find the perfect boot for you by narrowing down flex, width, and skill level.

 Sincere thanks to our boot-test partners › Mt.
 Bachelor Ski Resort, Mount Bachelor Village Resort, Arc’teryx outerwear, Giro goggles and helmets, Leki poles and gloves, Fits Socks, EZ Fit drop-in insoles, Instaprint custom footbeds, Zapz semi-custom footbeds, Transpack boot backpacks, Anarchy sunglasses, Pistil Designs hats, Deschutes Brewery, Eggbar Vise tech vises, Dry Guy boot dryers, Hotronic boot heaters, and Ski Skootys rockered boot-sole protectors